ibm-cloud-docs/power-iaas/getting-started-PER.md

 Existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.

 Existing non-PER workspaces continue to utilize existing routers.
-To utilize the PER solution's high-performance routers, you will need migrate your existing workspaces or create new PER-enabled workspaces.
+To utilize the PER solution's high-performance routers, you can create a new PER-enabled workspace to deploy in while continuing to use the non-PER-enabled workspace.
+You can also migrate existing workloads into the new PER-enabled workspace.

 ## Creating a PER workspace
 {: create-per-workspace}

 To create a PER workspace, follow the steps that are mentioned in [Creating a Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose `DAL10` as the datacenter.

-You can check whether a workspace is PER enabled by selecting the workspace and viewing workspace's details.
-The PER enabled workspace shows an information message regarding PER and Transit Gateway.
+You can check whether a workspace is PER-enabled by selecting the workspace and viewing workspace's details.
+The PER-enabled workspace shows an information message regarding PER and Transit Gateway.
 {: note}

 You can create, delete, attach, detach, and update private networks by using the **Subnets** and **Virtual server instances** pages on a PER workspace, the same as with a non-PER workspace.
-However, private networks on PER workspaces in a PER enabled datacenter, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
+However, private networks on PER workspaces in a PER-enabled datacenter, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
 See, [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet) to perform a desired operation.

 Use Transit Gateway only to configure the Virtual connections, as opposed to using Cloud Connection.